dewan-ahmed/dewan-ahmed.github.io/_posts/2023-05-26-identity-crisis-devrel.md

 ## How did we arrive at this point?

-Surprisinly enough... it's because DevRel became highly successful!
+Surprisingly enough... it's because DevRel became highly successful!

 Seeing the massive success of DevRel programs at companies like Twilio and HashiCorp, other companies wanted to replicate.